argo0n/dvbot-docs/docs/slash_commands.md

     * `required_role`: The required role to participate in the giveaway.
     * `required_role2`: The required role to participate in the giveaway.
     * `required_role3`: The required role to participate in the giveaway.
+    * `amari_level`: The Amari level required to participate in the giveaway.
+    * `amari_weekly_xp`: The Amari Weekly XP required to participate in the giveaway.
     * `channel`: The channel in which the giveaway will be held.